cserra10/payload-nextjs-supabase-bootstrapper/packages/db/README.md

 # Database Package

-This package manages database containers for the Osano Clone project.
+This package manages database containers for the project.

 ## Setup